vighneshiyer/vighneshiyer.com/content/research/events/2025_10-tensorwave/index.md

 This is the largest GPU market by revenue so far, but will (or perhaps already has been) be eclipsed by ML inference.
 ML engineers want to write PyTorch and have the compiler handle everything else.
-In practice, after some experimentation, the top labs will have engineers hand-write CUDA kernels (or tune a higher-level compiler) for production training runs &mdash; they will try their best to max out the utilization of each GPU and network resources.
+In practice, after some experimentation, the top labs will have engineers hand-write CUDA kernels (or tune a higher-level compiler such as Triton/Gluon or JAX/Pallas) for production training runs &mdash; they will try their best to max out the utilization of each GPU and network resources.

 4. **ML Inference**